NYPD officer injured, suspect killed in Staten Island shooting

 The shooting happened just before 8:45 a.m. at 20 Prince Street in Stapleton.

-The officers were responding to a prior crime and looking for a suspect at the time of the shooting.
+The officers were responding to the domestic violence call and looking for the 39-year-old suspect at the time of the shooting.

+"This is someone who caused real harm and left a woman in fear of her life," Mayor Bill de Blasio said.

+Police Commissioner James O'Neill said that the officers moved the woman a block away after she pointed out the suspect to police.
+Police called for backup.

+"The suspect immediately became combative with the officers and violently resisted their efforts to place him under arrest. during the struggle, an nypd taser was deployed, hitting the suspect's back. the man pulled out a gun and the officers -- showing no hesitation -- grabbed his hands to direct the muzzle away from everyone," Commissioner O'Neill said.

+Officers fired their weapons at the suspect and he was fatally shot.
+One female officer sustained a gunshot wound to her wrist.

-The officer was taken to Richmond University Medical Center in a police cruiser.
-She was shot in the wrist, and her injuries do not appear to be life-threatening.
+She was taken to Richmond University Medical Center in a police cruiser.
+Fortunately, she is expected to recover.

-A suspect was also shot and was pronounced dead at Staten Island University Hospital North.

 A .9-mm handgun was found under a parked car at the scene.